Murray918/Intro-react-part-2/README.md

         <p>You are {this.props.age} years old</p>
         <p>The initial count is {this.state.counter}
         </p>
-        <button onClick={(e) => this.handleClick(e)}>click me!</button>
+        <button onClick={this.handleClick}>click me!</button>
       </div>
     )
   }
 }
 ```

 > Take a closer look at how this event is implemented.
 We use an attribute called `onClick` to define the behavior as to what happens when we click this particular button.
-As it's value, we're passing in an anonymous function that invokes handleClick, a function defined on this component.
+As it's value, we're passing the handler we created, when we click the function will be called

 Whenever we run `.setState`, our component does a "diff", comparing the Virtual DOM node with the updated state to the current DOM.
 It only replaces the current DOM with parts that have changed.